rladies/organizer-guide/README.md

 (This will eventually take the format of a bookdown book, but the above is my vision for this resource.)

 Questions?
 Wanna help out?
 Join the organizer-guide R-Ladies team!
-We discuss in the #organisers channel in the R-Ladies Slack.
+We discuss in the #organisers and #organizer-guide channel in the R-Ladies Slack.
 You can also contact me at angela@rladies.org, or open an issue in this repository!